nesi/support-docs/docs/Getting_Started/Next_Steps/Multithreading_Scaling_Example.md

 usage.
 This is something that you should be aware of when you estimate the memory usage of all your jobs.

-<span class="wysiwyg-color-black">Looking at the memory usage for an 8
-CPU job, it looks like an 8 CPU has a maximum memory requirement of 0.75 GB.</span>
+Looking at the memory usage for an 8 CPU job, it looks like an 8 CPU has a maximum memory requirement of 0.75 GB.

 ## Estimating our Total Resource Requirments

-Now that we know approximately how our job's CPU, memory and wall requirem<span class="wysiwyg-color-black">ents scale, we</span> can try and estimate our total resource requirements for our 60,000 iteration job.
+Now that we know approximately how our job's CPU, memory and wall requirements scale, we can try and estimate our total resource requirements for our 60,000 iteration job.

-From this data we have determined that more than 8 CPUs has very limited additional speed and an 8 CPU should use about 0.75 GB of memory at mo<span class="wysiwyg-color-black">st, and that this memory requirement should remain relatively consistent, regardless of the number of iterations.
+From this data we have determined that more than 8 CPUs has very limited additional speed and an 8 CPU should use about 0.75 GB of memory at most, and that this memory requirement should remain relatively consistent, regardless of the number of iterations.
 Given this information we can estimate our full size job's resource requirements.
-Sinc</span>e our 8-CPU, 5,000 iteration job took 1 minute and 45 seconds, our full scale job should take 12 times longer (21 minutes) and require 0.75 GB of memory.
+Since our 8-CPU, 5,000 iteration job took 1 minute and 45 seconds, our
+full scale job should take 12 times longer (21 minutes) and require 0.75 GB of memory.
 To be on the safe side, let's request 1 GB of memory and 30 minutes.

 ### Revised Slurm Script